 Step 2:

-Then, copy the following code in your module.
+Copy the following code into your module:

 Sub Format_func()